 It’s raining.
 It’s pouring.
-It seems like almost every week we’re getting a huge downpour and the greenkeepers are wondering whether they need to put the ‘course closed’ signs out.
+It seems like almost every week we’re getting a huge downpour and we’re seeing the ‘course closed’ signs out too much for your liking.

-But even though the rain eventually stops, the drama for our golf courses does not end there.
 So how does rain – and particularly heavy rain – affect them?
-How long can damage last, and is there anything our hardworking club teams can do to mitigate it?
+How long can damage last, and is there anything our hardworking greenkeeping teams can do to mitigate it?

 Let’s take a look…